Journalism - Routes into the industry

-Another popular route is a postgraduate course in journalism followed by a permanent job on a local newspaper or radio station.
+A popular route is a postgraduate course in journalism followed by a permanent job on a local newspaper, website, or radio station.
 Successful freelancers need to have confidence in their abilities and this can only come with experience.
 It is sometimes hard to find a permanent job, leaving working for yourself as your only route into journalism.
-You will need discipline, determination and focus - whether you are researching a story, pitching it as an idea, negotiating a fee, writing it up or chasing payment for an overdue invoice.
+You will need discipline, determination, and focus - whether you are researching a story, pitching it as an idea, negotiating a fee, writing it up, or chasing payment for an overdue invoice.
 And that's before you even start thinking about paying tax.

 More on freelance journalism.